-Again this can be a complicated answer depending on the individual and the severity of gut disorder, but there are still some general things we can do to improve our overall gut health.
+Again this can be a complicated answer depending on the individual and the severity of the gut disorder, but there are still some general things we can do to improve overall gut health.

 Follow the tips above in regards to nourishing your gut flora in addition: